Drew Dilkens

-Andrew "Drew" Dilkens is a Canadian politician, who is the 34th and current mayor of Windsor, Ontario.
+Andrew Dilkens is a Canadian politician, who is the 34th and current mayor of Windsor, Ontario.
 He was elected mayor in the city's 2014 municipal election.
-Dilkens is married to Jane Deneau, and has two children.

 Biography

 Dilkens studied at the University of Windsor, earning a Bachelor of Commerce degree and a law degree.
 He was called to the bar in 2012.
 He then studied at Wayne State University where he obtained a Master of Business Administration, and at the International School of Management in Paris, where he obtained a Doctorate of Business Administration.
 In 2021, he earned the Chartered Director (C.Dir.) designation.
 Dilkens holds the designation of Certified Human Resources Leader, and has training certificates from the Canadian Foreign Service Institute and the Canadian Securities Institute and Federal Bureau of Investigation in the United States.

 Before being elected mayor, Dilkens was elected in 2006 to serve as a city councillor for Ward 1 from 2006 to 2014.
 He ran largely on a campaign of continuing the policy agenda of outgoing mayor Eddie Francis.
 During his time on City Council, Dilkens chaired the International Relations Committee and the Essex Windsor Solid Waste Authority.

+Dilkens is married to Jane Deneau, and has two children.

 Mayor of Windsor

 Road infrastructure and flood prevention

 In August 2017, the City of Windsor received a record-breaking rainstorm, flooding 6000 basements.
-Dilkens was criticized for promoting a $3 million dollar project to create a Christmas lights display amidst the mass flooding.
+Dilkens was criticized for promoting a $3 million project to create a Christmas lights display amidst the mass flooding.
 Critics claimed that the city was responsible for the flooding by not properly investing in infrastructure, pressuring the city to re-invest the lights display fund.
 Mayor Dilkens dismissed the critics, stating: "There will be folks who will criticize lots of different decisions".
-Mayor Dilkens also noted that the City of Windsor has invested $12-million to the flooding prevention program.
+Mayor Dilkens also noted that the City of Windsor has invested $12 million to the flooding prevention program.
 However, council eventually voted to roll back the budget of the Christmas display to $1.5 million.
 Between 2021 and 2022 over 100,000 people attended the event.
 In 2022, Canadian Special Events magazine released its list of the 2022 Canadian Event Awards Finalists with Bright Lights Windsor being nominated for both Best Outdoor Event, and Most Outstanding Event.

 In response to the storm, Dilkens presented an eight-point plan to address flooding in the City of Windsor.
 This plan set in motion the city's Master Sewer Plan, which enables the city to identify issues, find solutions, and execute major sewer projects.
-The total cost of the sewer master plan is $5-billion.
+The total cost of the sewer master plan is $5 billion.